-Own funds decrease due to a lower value of the Mortgage Portfolio.
+In a scenario where credit spreads increase by 0.5%-point, Own Funds decline due to a lower value of the government portfolio.
 The SCR is not impacted in this scenario.
 In total, the Solvency ratio decreases.
+In a scenario where credit spreads decrease by 0.5%, an opposite impact can be observed.

 Scenario Change to Solvency ratio in Senario

-Government Spreads + 0.5% -/- 7%
+Government Spreads + 0.5% -/- 8%

-Government Spreads -/- 0.5% + 8%
+Government Spreads -/- 0.5% + 9%